algolia/docsearch/docs/src/faq.md

 }
 ```

-### My favorite project documentation does not use DocSearch.
+### A documentation I like does not use DocSearch.
 What can I do?

 We'd love to help!

-If one of your favorite tool documentation is missing
+If one of your favorite tool documentation is missing DocSearch, we encourage
-DocSearch, we encourage you to file an issue in their repository explaining how
+you to file an issue in their repository explaining how DocSearch could help.
-DocSearch could help.
-Feel free to ping `@docsearch` on GitHub in the issue as
+Feel free to ping `@docsearch` on GitHub in the issue as well, and we'll provide
-well, and we'll provide all the help we can.
+all the help we can.

 [1]: mailto:docsearch@algolia.com

 [2]: https://www.algolia.com/

 [3]: https://www.algolia.com/pricing

 [4]: https://www.algolia.com/pricing#community

 [5]: https://www.algolia.com/doc/guides/infrastructure/servers/

 [6]: https://www.algolia.com/policies/privacy

 [7]: ./crawler-overview.html

 [8]: https://www.algolia.com/doc/api-reference/